-If, as the narrator says, ?it?s the clich?s that cause the trouble?
-(189),?or the language that?confines us, then the?confines or walls are exploding in a moment of clarity.
+If, as the narrator says, “it’s the cliches that cause the trouble” (189), or the language that confines us, then the confines or walls are exploding in a moment of clarity.
 Windows have turned to telescopes searching beyond the language, magnifying the world outside.
 This is the place where Louise and the narrator can finally exist together.
 The entire universe is theirs for the taking.

 Still waiting for Mr Right?
 Miss [Gail] Right?
-And maybe all the little Rights? ?
-I am desperately looking the other way so that love won?t see me.
+And maybe all the little Rights?
+I am desperately looking the other way so that love won’t see me.
 I want the diluted version, the sloppy language, the insignificant gestures.
-The saggy armchair of clich?s.
-It?s all right, millions of bottoms have sat here before me.
+The saggy armchair of cliches.
+It’s all right, millions of bottoms have sat here before me.
 The springs are well worn, the fabric smelly and familiar.
-I don?t have to be frightened, look, my grandma did it ? my parents did it, now I will do it won?t I, arms outstretched, not to hold you, just to keep my balance, sleepwalking to that armchair.
+I don’t have to be frightened, look, my grandma did it – my parents did it, now I will do it won’t I, arms outstretched, not to hold you, just to keep my balance, sleepwalking to that armchair.
 How happy we will be.
 And they all lived happily ever after.
 (2)

-If this?is where the novel ends, stuck back in?the cycle with only a breif peek into the fantasy of Louise,?it becomes painfully obvious that the narrator nor the reader can remain free from the boundaries of language, the boundaries that keep us separate from love and from our beloved.
+If this is where the novel ends, stuck back in the cycle with only a brief peek into the fantasy of Louise, it becomes painfully obvious that the narrator nor the reader can remain free from the boundaries of language, the boundaries that keep us separate from love and from our beloved.

 Again I’m left wondering, what do we do with this?
-Even when we strive to reach beyond the comfortable clich?d armchair for something more, when we can?glimpse?the possibilities of the Universe and want to run freely in the open fields of equal love, we aren’t quite sure?how to step through to the other side linguistically.
+Even when we strive to reach beyond the comfortable cliched armchair for something more, when we can glimpse the possibilities of the Universe and want to run freely in the open fields of equal love, we aren’t quite sure how to step through to the other side linguistically.